District Permit Frequently Asked Questions

 Students may apply to one school or specialty program.

-What schools that are participating do not have an attendance area boundary assignment?
+What schools do not have an attendance area boundary assignment?

 • The Met Sacramento High School